jeremyelkayam/WM_projects/cs437/pong/README.md

   - Also: it should try to use all or none of its movement speed.
 None of this pressing and releasing the keys to make it seem slower or faster.
 I will get points docked if both paddles don't move at constant speed.
-- ~~Initial angle shouldn't skew toward 180 or 0 degrees (i.e. stright toward one of the players).
-It makes the game boring~~ _Completed!_
-- ~~Game should pause and wait for player input upon starting a new round, to allow players to catch their breath and focus on the new round of play.~~ _Completed!_
-- At the beginning of a new round, maybe countdown from 3 before starting a round?
-Just an idea.
 - Title Screen with adjustable options.
   - turn AI on/off for each side? i.e. 2 AI players, 2 human players, or one each
   - adjustable speed slider?
+  - points required to win?
   - sounds on/off?
 - cheesy sound effects?
-- acceleration of paddle (the Paddle class already stores an unused acceleration
+- acceleration of paddle (the Paddle class already stores an unused acceleration!)
 - When bouncing off of a paddle, a ball could have a deterministic perturbation, affected by the magnitude and direction of the paddle's velocity.
+- Pause menu